gijsvn/TA-SmaAt-UNet/README.md

 Code for the paper **"Temporal Context Conditioning for Seasonality-Aware Precipitation Nowcasting"** by Gijs van Nieuwkoop and Siamak Mehrkanoon.

 This repository implements **TA-SmaAt-UNet**, a time-aware extension of SmaAt-UNet for radar-based precipitation nowcasting.
 The model uses the recent precipitation sequence together with a compact temporal feature vector containing cyclical encodings of time-of-day and time-of-year.
-These features are injected through lightweight temporal conditioning layers in the SmaAt-UNet encoder-decoder architecture
+These features are injected through lightweight temporal conditioning layers in the SmaAt-UNet encoder-decoder architecture.

 The main model can be found in: